nearform-actions/optic-release-automation-action/README.md

 ## Prerelease support

-This action can be configured with the prerelease support.
+This action can be used to create prereleases.

 In order to do that you can configure your action adding the [npm version](https://docs.npmjs.com/cli/v9/commands/npm-version) parameters `prerelease|prepatch|preminor|premajor` in the semver options.